nikkijuk/bmi-calculator-app/README.md

 https://pub.dev/packages/equatable

-Extending model with handy Equals & HashCode & toString features makes bloc also easy to debug - otherwise it might be really hard to unserstand what happens under the hood.
+Extending model with handy Equals & HashCode & toString features makes bloc also easy to debug - otherwise it might be really hard to understand what happens under the hood.

 ## Implementing UI components

 BMI calculator is simple and has only one page.
-This page is shown after BmiCalcularApp is started.
+This page is shown after BmiCalculatorApp is started.

 Flutter uses composition to build views
-- BmiCalcularApp is composed of MaterialApp, Scaffold and CalculatorPage during startup
+- BmiCalculatorApp is composed of MaterialApp, Scaffold and CalculatorPage during startup
 - CalculatorPage is composed of LanguageSelection, HeightInput, WeightInput and BmiCalculationResult
 - CalculatorPage is embedded inside BlocProvider and BlocBuilder
 - CalculatorPage is rendered when BlocBuilder receives state from bloc